On graded Going down domains: Introduction

 \section{Introduction}

-In literature, an extension of commutative integral domains $R\subseteq S$ is said to satisfy the \emph{going-down property} ($\GD$ for short) provided that given primes $P_0\subseteq P$ in $R$ and $Q$ in $S$ with $Q\cap R=P$, there exists $Q_0$ in $S$ such that $Q_0\subseteq Q$ and $Q_0\cap R=P_0$ \cite[Page 28]{k74}.
-In \cite{d73, d74, dp76, d76}, D. E. Dobbs defined a commutative integral domain $R$ to be a \emph{going-down domain ($\GD$ domain)} in case $R\subseteq S$ satisfies going-down property for each domain $S$ containing $R$.
-He showed that one may restrict the test domains $S$ either to be valuation overrings of $R$ or to be simple overrings of $R$ \cite[Theorem 1]{dp76}.
+All rings considered in this paper are commutative rings with identity.
+An overring of a ring $R$ is a subring of the total quotient ring of $R$ containing $R$.
+In literature, an extension of commutative integral domains $R\subseteq S$ is said to satisfy the \emph{going-down property} ($\GD$ for short) provided that given primes $P_0\subseteq P$ in $R$ and $Q$ in $S$ with $Q\cap R=P$, there exists a prime ideal $Q_0$ of $S$ such that $Q_0\subseteq Q$ and $Q_0\cap R=P_0$ \cite[Page 28]{k74}.
+In \cite{d73, d74, d76}, Dobbs defined a commutative integral domain $R$ to be a \emph{going-down domain ($\GD$ domain)} in case $R\subseteq S$ satisfies going-down property for each domain $S$ containing $R$.
+In \cite[Theorem 1]{dp76}, Dobbs and Papick showed that one may restrict the test domains $S$ either to be valuation overrings of $R$ or to be simple overrings of $R$.
 Using this concept, he obtained a nice characterization of Pr\"{u}fer domains.
-In face, he proved that $R$ is a Pr\"{u}fer domain if and only if $R$ is an integrally closed finite-conductor $\GD$ domain \cite[Corollary 4]{d73}.
+In fact, he proved that $R$ is a Pr\"{u}fer domain if and only if $R$ is an integrally closed finite-conductor $\GD$ domain \cite[Corollary 4]{d73}.
 It is also shown that a quasi-local domain $R$ is a $\GD$ domain if and only if $R$ has a divided integral overring \cite[Theorem 2.5]{d76}.